sebastiancostiug/arch_install/README.md

 - **Network issues:** Double-check your connection before running the installer.
 - **Partitioning errors:** Make sure you have backed up your data and selected the correct drives.
 - For more help, check the logs or script output.

 ---

+## Need Help?

+If you get stuck, search for the error message online or ask for help on the [Arch Linux Forums](https://bbs.archlinux.org/) or [Reddit r/archlinux](https://www.reddit.com/r/archlinux/).

+Don’t be afraid to ask questions—everyone was a beginner once!

+---